Feature Extraction in the Remote Sensing Data Value Chain: A Systematic Review of Methods and Applications: Trends and perspectives

-\paragraph{Kernelizations} Although linear DR is fast, it often fails at capturing more complex nonlinear structures in data.
-Kernel ICA (kICA) may offer a method for source separation for complex nonlinear signals like nonlinear spectral unmixing~\cite{bach2002kernel}.
-Next, given nonlinearities in data, it may not be clear which kernel to use for optimal DR to preserve these nonlinearities.
-Maximum Variance Unfolding (MVU)~\cite{weinberger2004learning}, a.k.a. semidefinite embedding, learns a kernel that maximizes variance in the low-dimensional space while preserving local distances and angles from the high-dimensional space.
-MVU finds an optimal kernel for kPCA and then runs kPCA.
-This concept may be generalized to other kernel methods, improving their effectiveness for DR in RS for tasks like land cover mapping with complex boundaries.

-\paragraph{Causality} Traditional DR methods like PCA and autoencoders maximize variance or preserve structures but fail to separate causal features from spurious correlations, limiting generalization under domain shifts, compromising robustness and explainability~\cite{Tuia21perspective}.
-Causality-aware DR methods address this by disentangling actual signals from biases, thereby ensuring robust and transferable representations.
-In applications, this makes RS tasks, like predictions, more robust and improves generalization.
-The ubiquitous DR method PCA has been adapted to detect Granger causal directions via Granger PCA (gPCA)~\cite{varando2022learning}.
-Deep learning methods like Causal Feature Learning (CFL)~\cite{chalupka2017causal} and Texture-Aware Causal Feature Extraction Network (TeACFNet)~\cite{xu2024texture} extract causal-aware features by injecting causal principles into dimensionality reduction algorithms.
-These methods could improve the generalization of RS models under domain shifts (e.g., climate change and new sensor data).
+Although robust, explainable, and interpretable FE methods are surely valuable, the gold standard of modern FE should achieve \textit{physical and causal understanding} of the models and their extracted dimensions~\citep{camps2026ai}.
+Most feature extraction methods lack any grounding in real physical processes.
+Hybrid modeling and physics-informed machine learning have emerged as promising research directions in which physical relations can be learned or incorporated into machine learning models~\citep{karniadakis2021physics}.
+FMs and traditional FE methods alike fail to separate causal features from spurious correlations, limiting generalization under domain shifts, compromising robustness and explainability~\citep{Tuia21perspective}.
+Causality-aware FE methods address this by disentangling actual signals from biases, thereby ensuring robust and transferable representations~\citep{buhlmann2020invariance}.
+In applications, this makes RS tasks, such as prediction, more robust and improves generalization.
+For example, a crop yield prediction model trained on data from one region would generalize better to a new region if it learned the causal link between soil moisture and growth, rather than just correlating yield with the number of satellite overpasses.
+For example, linear causality-aware FE adapts PCA to detect Granger causal directions via Granger PCA (gPCA)~\citep{varando2022learning}.
+Furthermore, deep learning FE has been injected with causal reasoning, resulting in methods like Causal Feature Learning (CFL)~\citep{chalupka2017causal} and Texture-Aware Causal Feature Extraction Network (TeACFNet)~\citep{xu2024texture}.
+Using these methods, we can detect causal features that improve the generalization of RS models under domain shifts (e.g., climate change and data from new sensors).